 After over a year of being landlocked in the U.S., you’re probably eager to see what’s the fastest and most affordable way you can start living your dream life in Europe.
 Now that the E.U. borders are slowly beginning to open for vaccinated U.S. citizens, our Teach in a Homestay programs are back up and running, with host families ready to welcome you into their home!

 This program is a volunteer program but requires you to pay a program fee.

-Interested in Greenheart Travel’s Teach in a Homestay programs but turned off by the idea of paying a program fee?
-It’s a reasonable concern, but the truth is that you just can’t spend an extended period of time in Western Europe for cheap.
+It’s reasonable to be turned off by the program fee, but the truth is that you just can’t spend an extended period of time in Western Europe for cheap.
 Rent is high, food is expensive, and as a North American, you aren’t eligible for a visa that will allow you to make any real money working (read more here).
-The Teach English in a Homestay in Spain program costs $1,440 and allows you to stay in Madrid for up to 3 months.
+The Teach English in a Homestay in Spain program costs $1,650 and allows you to stay in Madrid for up to 3 months.
 Think you could do it cheaper?

 Let’s break it down.
 Here are some numbers for you, taken from internet research combined with my experience living in Madrid for 2 years:

 Average cost of a hostel: $20/night for a dorm, $30 for a private room

 Meal in a restaurant: ~$10 (low estimate)